 3TB, 4TB and 6TB are also available for PS4

 Heat-assisted magnetic recording technology briefly heats magnetic recording media with a special laser close to Curie point (the temperature at which ferromagnetic materials lose their permanent magnetic properties) to reduce its coercivity while writing data on it.
 Now Sony allows a larger hard drive capacity upgrade for PS4 up to 4TB, but if you add more than that, there will be some errors you need to handle in order to keep the PS4 operating system running smoothly. a 6TB hard drive is another common storage capacity upgrade for PS4, but we don’t recommend it in this stage and we prefer the addition of an external hard drive if you need extra storage space beyond 4TB.
 As of 2016, the primary competing technology for secondary storage is flash memory in the form of solid-state drives (SSDs), which have higher data transfer rates, better reliability, and significantly lower latency and access times, but HDDs remain the dominant medium for secondary storage due to advantages in cost per unit of storage.
 But the massive amounts of capacity on a single drive also raise questions about the efficacy of RAID 5 as a data protection technique.
-When it comes to the highest speed internal hard drive on the market, you cannot overlook Western Digital and Seagate.
+When it comes to PS4 2tb HDD that offers the highest speed on the market, you cannot overlook Western Digital and Seagate.
 HAMR HDDs will feature a new architecture, require new media, completely redesigned read/write heads with a laser as well as a special However, SSDs are replacing HDDs where speed, power consumption and durability are more important considerations.

 SSHD is another hard drive option for PS4